isalminen/clock/README.md

 ## App UUID
 Remember to create your own app uuid and set it into the package.json.
+Run the command
 ```
-npx uuid
+npx fitbit-build generate-appid
 ```
-and then in the package.json
+and then check your package.json file which should have the new appUUID set:
 ```
   "fitbit": {
     "appUUID": "Your new app id goes here",